-If you are a Rehabilitation Client, contact your counselor to determine your eligibility.
+If you are currently a DOR client, contact your counselor to determine your eligibility.

-For your convenience, here is a listing of current LEAP exams being offered.
+Here is a listing of current LEAP exams.

-Once you have taken a LEAP exam for a particular classification, you will be placed on a LEAP hiring list and are eligible to start applying for job openings in that particular classification.
-To search for job openings, visit the California State Jobs website and search for the classification in which you have established eligibility.
-For more information on how to apply at EDD, visit the How to Get a State Jobpage.
+After you take a LEAP exam for a classification, you will be placed on a LEAP hiring list.
+You can start applying for job openings for that classification.
+To search for job openings, visit CalCareers and search for that classification.

 Once selected for a position, you will first serve a limited-term appointment for no more than one year.
 Before you start, you will be given the duty statement which explains the duties of the position and what will be evaluated during your limited-term appointment.
 Your employer will also explain the evaluation standards for the job examination period.